Doing business in China is not an easy task and it is important to know the rules which form an invisible base for the

 Communicate with Chinese in Business

-A handshake is not only used by western people, but also by most everyone.
-When greeting, a slight salvation often accompanies the handshake, but nobody cranes like the Japanese.
-Different from a strong handshake in the West, Chinese adopts a soft handshake.
+A handshake is not only used by western people, but also by almost everyone.
+When greeting, slight salvation often accompanies the handshake, but nobody cranes like the Japanese.
+Different from a strong handshake in the West, the Chinese adopts a soft handshake.
 Besides shaking hands, please avoid any other physical contact with someone before you know it well, especially in the south of China.
 Packing on the back is not a decent way to say hello to your Chinese business partner.

 The Chinese will often avoid direct and straight eye contact during conversations, especially when they talk to people of the opposite gender or to foreigners.
 Traditionally, it was considered rude and aggressive to look directly in the eyes when speaking, and as a sign of respect, the Chinese sometimes let down their eyes when they meet someone.

 Business cards are regularly exchanged at the first meeting.
 Make sure that your card has been translated into Chinese.
 A card is given and received with both hands, say aloud the name you read on, and do not store directly, wait for the end of the discussion.

 Tradition of respect